casgari/AC215_G4/README.md

 Note that the above will only be hosted if the `api-service` container is running as well.

-## Deployment to Kubernetes Cluster using Ansible.
+## Deployment to Kubernetes Cluster using Ansible

 **Ansible Usage For Automated Deployment**